Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 This applies to your page titles, headings, body copy and your Google Business Profile.
 Consistency across all of them matters.

-Here’s a practical example.
-If you’re a bookkeeper in Footscray, your homepage title shouldn’t be “Welcome to [Business Name].”
-It should be something like “Bookkeeping for Small Businesses in Melbourne’s Inner West, [Business Name].”
+Here's a practical example.
+If you're a bookkeeper in Footscray, your homepage title shouldn't be 'Welcome to [Business Name].'
+It should be something like 'Bookkeeping for Small Businesses in Melbourne's Inner West, [Business Name].'
 Specific.
 Clear.
 Immediately tells both Google and the visitor what you do.
+Write the title for the searcher, then see your title as Google shows it before publishing.

 The same principle applies to every service page.
 Don't make Google guess.
 Spell it out.